ganadurai/single-node-apigee-hybrid-install/README.md

     ```bash
     cd $WORK_DIR/scripts
     ```

+1. Choose from one of the below deployment models:

 * Execute Hybrid installation with a new GCP project and Apigee org created within it.
     ```bash